fuskovic/networker/README.md

 If you pass a `json` or `xml` file the `Content-Type` header is automatically set for you.

-If you wan't to add your own custom headers as a comma-separated list of key/value pairs.
+If you wan't to add your own custom headers, use a comma-separated list of key/value pairs.

     networker request --add-headers key:value,key:value --url <url-endpoint>